opendatacube/documentation/Components and Interfaces.md

   * how to add new ones
   * how to edit scope and interfaces

+* Release management
+  * how to coordinate releases of stable code
+  * small sub-committee tasked to do the necessary checks and balances
+  * how to manage the 'selecting and joining' of components into a release

 ## Components and Interfaces
 * high level purpose or scope statements can be taken from https://docs.google.com/document/d/1Bjt_mjT9SPUbOB5V-t5eQnc94XEQI__Co4lCqTQekkE/edit?usp=sharing